MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/plans-environments.md

 # Availability of features

-The following table lists which user experiences are available to the users of the various Microsoft Office 365 plans:
+The following table lists which user experiences are available depending on what Microsoft Office 365 plan you have.

 | Plan | User experience available |
 | ----- | ----- |